gfalcone/serveml/README.md

 `mlserve` is a Python library that helps you package your Machine Learning model easily into a REST API.

-The idea behind `mlserve` is to define a set of generic endpoints to enable predictions
+The idea behind `mlserve` is to define a set of generic endpoints to make predictions easily !

+## Requirements

+- Python 3.6+
+- fastapi (for the API part)
+- mlflow (for model loading)
+- uvicorn (to run api)

 ## Documentation